 Ten-year review of candidemia in a Canadian tertiary care centre: Predominance of non-albicans Candida species.

-Al-Rawahi GN, Roscoe DL
+Al-Rawahi GN and Roscoe DL

 Swift mobilization of infection control, employee health, clinicians, engineering, laboratory and public health averted secondary cases following a large measles exposure at the British Columbia Children’s Hospital, Vancouver, BC, Canada.